lucasrebellato/dotnet-interview/README.md

 - To use your own Database, update the ConnectionStrings:TodoContext in appsettings.Development.json file.

-## Se implementaron las funcionalidades solicitadas:
+## The requested functionalities were implemented:
-- CRUD Todos y TodoLists
+- CRUD for Todos and TodoLists

-## Se hizo uso de las siguientes herramientas y principios:
+## The following tools and principles were used:
-- BackgroundServices, implementado en el paquete de infrastructure
+- BackgroundServices, implemented in the Infrastructure package
-- SignalR implementado en el paquete de Hubs e Infrastructure
+- SignalR, implemented in the Hubs and Infrastructure packages
-- Principios SOLID, haciendo enfasis en SRP, OCP, ISP (interfaces internas), DIP.
+- SOLID principles, with emphasis on SRP, OCP, ISP (internal interfaces), and DIP.
-- Principios GRASP
+- GRASP principles
-- Patron Repository
+- Repository pattern